Are Seed Oils Safe and Healthy for Consumption?

 - Eat healthy fats.
 Healthy fats are necessary for good health.
 You can find them in avocados, olive oil, nuts, seeds, eggs, fatty fish (like salmon) and lean beef and poultry.

 - Talk to your doctor.
 Your doctor knows your health history and can help guide your dietary decisions and/or refer you to a specialist.
+Get more knowledge to answer the question "Why are seed oils bad for your health?" and receive guidance navigating a seed oil diet for your lifestyle.

 Don’t have a doctor?
 Consider partnering with an MDVIP-affiliated physician.
 They have time to really work with you and develop a wellness plan.
 Find a physician near you and begin your partnership in health »